AaltoUrbanWater/GisToSWMM5/README.txt

 [*OPTIONAL* INITIAL GRID CELL SIDE LENGTH] \
 [*OPTIONAL* NUMBER OF SUBDIVISIONS FOR GRID CELLS]

+NOTES:
-Note that DEM raster and landuse raster have to be defined with the same grid.
-Note also that the cell size of these grids defines the minimum size of the final subcatchment grid size.
+DEM, landuse, and flow direction rasters have to be defined with the same grid.
+The cell size of these grids defines the minimum size of the final subcatchment grid size.
+Flow direction raster uses notation where flow directions are marked with numbers from 1-8 so that 1 corresponds to flow to Northeast and numbers increase in counterclockwise direction.

 GisToSWMM outputs a SWMM input file ([PATH TO OUTPUT BASE FILENAME].inp) as well as files defining the subcatchments ([PATH TO OUTPUT BASE